Zanele Muholi: Somnyama Ngonyama ("Hail the Dark Lioness") (2012–present)

 In 2014 Muholi began working on 365 self portraits for the series Somnyama Ngonyama.
-The portraits are alter egos, often with a Zulu name.
+The portraits are alter egos, often with a Zulu name.That Muholi turned the camera towards themselves in this series is a departure from their previous work.
+Muholi explains, “I needed it to be my own portraiture.
+I didn't want to expose another person to this pain.
+I was also thinking about how acts of violence are intimately connected to our faces.
+Remember that when a person is violated, it frequently starts with the face: it’s the face that disturbs the perpetrator, which then leads to something else.
+Hence the face is the focal point in the series: facing myself and facing the viewer, the camera, directly.”

+For most of the pieces in the collection Muholi exaggerated the darkness of their skin tone to reclaim their blackness from its performance by "privileged others."
+This, academic and critic Nomusa Makhubu explains, is in reference to the appropriation of blackness in minstrel performance.
 Of this series, the writer and cultural historian Maurice Berger has this to say: "The self-portraits function on various levels and pay homage to the history of black women in Africa and beyond, the dark lionesses of the book’s title.
 They reimagine black identity in ways that are largely personal but inevitably political.
 And they challenge the stereotypes and oppressive standards of beauty that often ignore people of color."

 This series had a debut exhibition at Yancey Richardson Gallery in New York in 2015.
 It was shown in London in 2017 and in Times Square in New York City as digital billboards during the city's autumn 2017 Performa Biennial festival.
 Previews in Muholi's New York gallery were sold out.
 The photos were published in a 2018 book published by Aperture.
+In 2019 Muholi won the Photography Book award from the Kraszna-Krausz Foundation for Somnyama Ngonyama.
+Hail, the Dark Lioness.